El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 ### Battery Monitoring

-The reTerminal E Series can monitor its battery level through the analog input on GPIO1.
+The reTerminal E Series ePaper Display can monitor its battery level through the analog input on GPIO1.
 Here's how to set it up:

 ```yaml
 esphome: